-For the foregoing reasons, the Court should withdraw its opinion, reverse the judgment below, and remand with instructions to dismiss the case.
-In the alternative, the Court at a minimum should withdraw its opinion, vacate the trial court's judgment, and remand for application of the correct legal standard in this case.
+The Court should grant rehearing in Holmes, withdraw its opinion, vacate the trial court's opinion, and remand for application of the correct legal standard in this case.

-Respectfully submitted, this the 17th day of February, 2023.
+Respectfully submitted, this the 20th day of January, 2023.

-REFIREVED FROM DEMOCRACYDOCKET.COM
+RETRIEVED FROM DEMOCRACYDOCKET.COM